sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 Use this service only if your sandboxed application does not request the `com.apple.security.network.client` entitlement.
 The downloader service allows using Sparkle without forcing the network client entitlement on your entire application.
 There are a couple caveats with using the downloader service though:

 * It may not work well if your release notes reference external content that would require making additional network requests.
 * We fall back to using the legacy WebKit WebView for release notes due to a [known WKWebView defect](https://github.com/feedback-assistant/reports/issues/1).
-Please file a feedback report to Apple duping to FB6993802 if you want Sparkle to use WKWebView without enforcing the `com.apple.security.network.client` entitlement on your sandboxed application.
+Please file a feedback report to Apple duping to FB6993802 preventing the use of WKWebView without enforcing the `com.apple.security.network.client` entitlement on your sandboxed application.

 To enable the service, you must set [SUEnableDownloaderService](/documentation/customization#sandboxing-settings) boolean to `YES` in your application's Info.plist.